 But that’s not as important as the introduction of Nigerian deities who DO NOT TAKE SACRILEGE LIGHTLY, at all!

 Turns out the Americans have been trespassing on sacred ground, but so have the Nigerians.
-Difference is, the Nigerians pay proper respect and follow rules.
-Their American allies however, not in the least and that has the ire of the gods, Ivruwih especially, who teaches Union Guard a lesson on godly obeisance.
+The difference is, the Nigerians pay proper respect and follow rules.
+Their American allies, however, not in the least and that has the ire of the gods, Ivruwih especially, who teaches Union Guard a lesson on godly obeisance.

 GP takes a back seat in all of the fighting because of international maritime border regulations.
 Superhero or not, there are laws and he’s not about to trespass on American soil, Union Guard will make sure of that.